-Arlo has many possible derivations: Spanish for "barberry tree", Arlo was first used in English by Edmund Spenser in The Faerie Queene in the 16th century and it is thought he took the name from the celtic word Aherlow.
+Arlo has many possible derivations: possibly a shortened form of Italian name Carlo, in Basque-speaking regions it is the word for area, and in English, Arlo was first used in the 16th Century by Edmund Spenser in The Faerie Queene and is thought to derive from the Celtic word Aherlow (meaning between two highlands).

 Arlo, strongly associated with shaggy singer Arlo Guthrie, has an animated and cheery feel, thanks to its upbeat o ending.
-Arlo was chosen by Toni Colette for her son, which might give it a further bounce in popularity, while Johnny Knoxville nudged Arlo into the unisex column when he used it for his daughter.
+Arlo was chosen by Toni Colette for her son, which might give it a further bounce in popularity.